 How To Get To Know The Blogger Community

 It’s fine to take a bit of time to look around, but you have to start talking to people if you want this to work to your advantage.
-You can spy on threads all you want, but it’s not going to help you or your blog to sit quietly in the corner.
-If you want to get traffic to your blog, you need to be interactive and get to know people.
+You can spy on threads all you want, but it’s not going to help you or your own website to sit quietly in the corner.
+If you want to get traffic to your site, you need to be interactive and get to know people.

 So, how do you get to know the blogger community?